A New Challenge for 2022

 You may be thinking, “I don’t have 40 EXTRA items!”.
 Let’s look at some areas that you might find a few, and remember you only need 1 each day.

 Extra Coats: Winter is almost over, are there any coats you or other family members did not wear this year?
-Check the pockets before placing in the bag (never know there might be a $5 bill that you put in there and forgot!).
+Check the pockets before placing them in the bag (never know there might be a $5 bill that you put in there and forgot!).

 Boots and Shoes: I am a fan of all boots so this is hard for me too, but we all have shoes and boots that just don’t fit as well as they should.
 Here’s your chance to donate them!